 Bubble Wrap can insulate and protect any cargo.
 Cut with scissors into nearly any form required, and large sheets of it are malleable enough to effectively wrap and preserve many kinds of oddly shaped cargo.

 Applications for Bubble Wraps

-Chinaware, glasses, mirrors, artworks such as paintings, figurines, and vases fall under the category of fragile items.
-These are delicate and are vulnerable to damage.
+Chinaware, glasses, mirrors, and artworks such as paintings, figurines, and vases fall under the category of fragile items.
+These are delicate and vulnerable to damage.
 Hence, Bubble Wraps are advised as packaging film to provide the best protection.

 Electronics and electrical products are delicate and can be compromised if they are not protected well.
 The parts often require protection from static-induced electric charge.
-Wrapping these products in an Anti-Static Bubble Wrap will ensure that they are safe even if they happen to fall and from electrostatic discharge.
+Wrapping these products in an Anti-Static Bubble Wrap will ensure that they are safe even if they fall and from electrostatic discharge.

 Air Pillows are an environmentally friendly, flexible, durable, and cost-effective solution for filling voids and protecting any product during transportation.
 When required to pack goods, inflate them on the machine, and they are ready to use.

-Types of Air Pillow
+Types of Air Pillows